 Learning how to crochet a double crochet blanket is easy.
 Double crochet blankets (or DC abbreviated) are the perfect projects for a new crocheter to try.

-These type of blankets are simple to crochet because they use only one basic crochet stitch, the double crochet!
-As you look through the pattern below you will see how easy really is to crochet a blanket with the double crochet stitch and just how beginner-friendly it is.
+These types of blankets are simple to crochet because they use only one basic crochet stitch, the double crochet!
+As you look through the pattern below, you will see how easy it really is to crochet a blanket with the double crochet stitch and just how beginner-friendly it is.